LionWeb-io/lionweb-csharp/README.md

 ## License

-The "Apache-2.0" open-source license applies _provisionally_ to the work in this repository.
+The "Apache-2.0" open-source license applies to the work in this repository.